tomsWebConsulting/twcsl/v7.1/Bookmarklet/Pages Panel Collapse All/README.md

 ### Synopsis

-Collapse all pages in the pages panel.
+Collapse all pages in the Pages panel.

 ### Version